jonathan-macart/leds_fft/README.md

 ![circuit](./media/mod_circuit.jpg)

-And a final shot showing the conditioned output of a 1 kHz sine wave at about +2.5 V mean.
+A final shot showing the conditioned output of a 1 kHz sine wave at about +2.5 V mean.

 ![circuit](./media/mod_scope.jpg)